Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The Lagrangian perturbation theory (\citealt{Zel'dovich_1970}; see, e.g., \citealt{Buchert_1992, Bouchet_1992, Buchert_1993, Buchert_1994_MNRAS, Bouchet_1995, Catelan_1995, BERNARDEAU_2002}) is a very powerful tool for modeling the nonlinear matter power spectrum due to its simple analytical expression in Equation~(\ref{eqn:LPT_theoryPower}), valid until shell crossing takes place on small scales.
+The Lagrangian perturbation theory (\citealt{Zel'dovich_1970}; see, e.g., \citealt{Buchert_1992, Bouchet_1992, Buchert_1993, Buchert_1994_MNRAS, Bouchet_1995, Catelan_1995, BECOET02}) is a very powerful tool for modeling the nonlinear matter power spectrum due to its simple analytical expression in Equation~(\ref{eqn:LPT_theoryPower}).
 Its applications to biased tracers such as dark matter halos and galaxies are widely popular for the same reason (see, e.g., \citealt{Schneider_1995, Taylor_1996, Matsubara_2008_v77}), and the nonlinear power spectrum for biased tracers can be obtained from

-In this Letter, we have shown that this simple analytic expression for biased tracers is possible only when the number of biased tracers is {\it strictly} conserved just as dark matter particles and hence it cannot be {\it literally} applied to dark matter halos or galaxies that evolve with mergers and accretion ($\bar n_h\neq1/a^3$).
+for $k>0$.
+In this work, we have shown that the number conservation is crucial for the validity of this simple analytic expression for biased tracers.
+The number conservation is trivially satisfied for the evolution of dark matter particles, but biased tracers evolve through mergers and accretion of continuous matter.

-By using numerical simulations and dark matter halos as our biased tracers, we have demonstrated that the Lagrangian perturbation theory prediction overestimates the halo power spectrum at $z=0$ by a factor of~2.8 for a halo sample of mass $11.82 \leq \log M (h^{-1}M_{\odot}) < 12.32$ defined at~$z_\star=2.9$.
-We have rectified the halo evolution by continuously tracing the individual halos from initial time until present, even if they merge into a larger halo and make up a tiny fraction of the merged halo.
+By using numerical simulations and dark matter halos as our biased tracers, we have demonstrated that the Lagrangian perturbation theory prediction overestimates the halo power spectrum at $z=0$ by a factor of~2.8 for a halo sample of mass $6\times10^{11} \leq M (h^{-1}M_{\odot}) < 2\times10^{12}$ defined at~$z_\star=2.9$, if we trace their evolution according to the standard merger tree and hence the number conservation is violated.
+To demonstrate the significance of the number conservation, we have rectified the halo evolution by continuously tracing the individual halos from initial time until present, even if they merge into a larger halo and make up a tiny fraction of the merged halo.
 For the halo sample constructed this way, the number of halos stays constant throughout the evolution, and not surprisingly the Lagrangian perturbation theory prediction is in good agreement with the numerical simulation output.